Skip to main content

 Jenny Setchell

-Jenny Setchell is a Senior Research Fellow in Physiotherapy at The University of Queensland since January 2019 and Adjunct Scientist at Bloorview Research Institute.
+Jenny Setchell is a Senior Research Fellow in Physiotherapy at The University of Queensland since January 2019.
 Prior to that she was a Post-Doc with Dr. Barbara Gibson at the Critical Disability and Rehabilitation Studies Unit and held a concurrent position at the School of Health and Rehabilitation Sciences of The University of Queensland.
-She is Director of SocioHealthLab which is a interdisciplinary research collective that pursues social transformation in health and healthcare through applied socio-cultural research.
+She is the former Director of SocioHealthLab which is a interdisciplinary research collective that pursues social transformation in health and healthcare through applied socio-cultural research.
 Her research interests include new material and critical perspectives on healthcare broadly, and physiotherapy, disability and pain specifically.
-Dr Setchell has been awarded over 1.2M in funding for her work and has over 40 publications including a co-edited book.
-Dr Setchell also has 20 years of diverse clinical experience as a physiotherapist in Australia and internationally primarily in the musculoskeletal and sports sub-disciplines.
-She is a founding member, and past co-chair of the international Critical Physiotherapy Network and a committee member of the International Society for Critical Health Psychology.
-Dr Setchell is the recipient of a prestigious NHMRC Fellowship (2019-2022) and the Margret Mittelheuser Fellowship for post-graduate study (2015).
-She has also been an acrobat and a human rights worker.
-Dr Setchell can be found on twitter at @JenSetchell.
+Dr Setchell was a founding member, and past co-chair of the international Critical Physiotherapy Network and a committee member of the International Society for Critical Health Psychology.
 For more information about her work see: https://researchers.uq.edu.au/researcher/13932

 Gail Teachman